 Magnesium Glyconate

 In this form, magnesium is joined by glycine, another amino acid.
-Glyconate is readily absorbed by the body and is thought to have a calming effect of reducing stress and anxiety.
+Glyconate is readily absorbed by the body and is thought to have a calming effect that reduces stress and anxiety.
 The addition of glycine makes this form useful for improved sleep.
 Due to its absorption rate, this is another viable alternative for addressing magnesium deficiency.

 Magnesium Lactate

 Bound with lactic acid, this type of MG is very easily absorbed and may be gentler on your digestive system.
-For those with a magnesium deficiency or who require a larger dose to meet their RDA, lactate is a great option.
+For those with magnesium deficiency or who require larger doses to meet their RDA, lactate is an excellent option.
 Also used as a food additive.

 Other popular forms of magnesium include Magnesium L-Threonate, Magnesium Orotate, Magnesium Phosphate, and Magnesium Aspartate, among others.